If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!

 How Much Does Google Ads Cost?

-The amount of money small businesses choose to spend on Google Ads totally depends on their advertising budget and the keywords they choose to target.
+Small businesses choose how much to spend on Google Ads based on their advertising budget.
+They also consider the keywords they target.

 Someone selling ‘handmade cups’ can expect to pay a lower CPC (cost per click) than say, a company selling ‘car insurance’.
 Why?
 Competition for both can be equally fierce, but the value of acquiring that customer is much higher for the insurance company.
 If you layer in LTV (lifetime value) of a customer into this, you can see why insurance companies are willing to bid very aggressively to acquire that customer.